harry0816web/GrandmaHelper/README.md

 - **👥 Contact Management**: Search friends, create groups
 - **🛒 LINE Services**: Buy stickers, use LINE Pay
 - **🌅 Morning Images**: Generate and share personalized greeting pictures

-### Example Use Cases

-**"Send morning greeting to family"**
-1. Greeting Image Service generates a beautiful morning image with Chinese greetings
-2. Guides you to open LINE and select the contact
-3. Tap Indicator shows exactly where to tap to attach and send the image

-**"Call my daughter"**
-1. Assists with finding your daughter's contact
-2. Tap Indicator shows where to tap the voice call button
-3. Helps initiate the call

-**"Buy new stickers"**
-1. Navigates you to LINE's sticker shop
-2. Tap Indicator highlights stickers to browse and select
-3. Guides through the purchase process

 ## 🛠️ For Developers